carbonaut/release-docs/README.md

 # @carbounaut/release-docs

-[**semantic-release**](https://github.com/semantic-release/semantic-release) shareable configuration to publish Angular and Ionic GitHub projects and to deploy the `changelog` file as a JSON to an external GitHub project.
+[**semantic-release**](https://github.com/semantic-release/semantic-release) shareable configuration to publish Angular and Ionic GitHub projects and to deploy the `changelog` file as a JSON or HTML format to an external GitHub project.

 ## Plugins